-WICE operates with a corporate governance structure consisting of the main Board of Directors (the "Board" or "Board of Directors") and two Committees.
+WICE operates with a corporate governance structure consisting of the main Board of Directors (the "Board" or "Board of Directors").
 The Company's Board is responsible for overseeing, controlling and directing the activities of the Company.
 The Board retains primary responsibility for corporate governance within the Company at all times.
 Senior Management at outsourced service providers also play an important role in ensuring effective governance.

-The Board during the year comprised of seven Directors, three of whom are also Officers of WICE's ultimate parent company WHL, two of whom are Non-Executive Directors, and one of whom is independent.
-One of the Executive Directors and one of the Non-Executive Directors are employees of WICE's insurance manager, Artex.
-The Board of Directors as at 31 December 2018 was as follows:
+The Board during the year comprised of seven Directors, three of whom are also Officers of WICE's ultimate parent company WHL, and one independent Non-Executive Director.
+Two executive Directors are employees of WICE's insurance manager, Artex.
+The Board of Directors as at 31 December 2019 was as follows:

 - John Rathgeber (Watford)

 - Jon Levy (Watford)

 - Rob Hawley (Watford)

 - Maamoun Rajeh (AUL)

-- Steve Quinn (Artex) (resigned 27 February 2019)
+- Paul Cole (Artex) (appointed 27 February 2019)

-- Liz Quinn (Artex, Non-Executive) (resigned 27 February 2019)
+- Katja Spindler (Artex) (appointed 27 February 2019)

 - Yvonne Chu (Independent Non-Executive)

-After the year end, Elisabeth Quinn and Steve Quinn resigned from the Board on 27 February 2019.
-Paul Cole and Katja Spindler (both Artex) were appointed to the Board of Directors on 27 February 2019.
+Elisabeth Quinn and Steve Quinn resigned from the Board on 27 February 2019.